microsoft/pbiworkshops/Day After Dashboard in a Day/DataPreparation.md

     ![License mode](./Media/LicenseMode.png)

-# Import a dataflow model
+# Import a dataflow model and configure settings

-We'll leverage an existing dataflow json file as our starting point to assist us in the initial steps of simply connecting to multiple tables of data simultaneously.
-Once we are finished importing our dataflow model it will include additional standardized categories as part of the [metadata file (model.json)](https://docs.microsoft.com/common-data-model/model-json).
-This standardized format enables discovery across other Microsoft services and products in the Power Platform by providing the semantic information to those applications - including the table names, column names, metadata descriptions and more.
+We'll leverage an existing dataflow json file as our starting point for this lab.
+Once the dataflow model has been imported it will include additional standardized categories enabling discovery across other Microsoft products and services.
+This semantic information includes the table names, column names, metadata descriptions and much more as part of the [metadata file (model.json)](https://docs.microsoft.com/common-data-model/model-json) format.

 1. In the top left of the workspace select **New** and then the **Dataflow** option.